Can you donate bone marrow with high blood pressure?

 Eligibility rules vary — the registry confirms from your health history

-That final ruling happens at signup and, if you are ever matched, at a second and more detailed health screening.
-You provide your medical history during the cheek-swab registration — including your blood pressure and any medications — and the registry applies its current rules to your specific situation.
+That final ruling happens during enrollment and, if you are ever matched, at a second and more detailed health screening.
+You provide the medical history required by the official registry serving your country — including your blood pressure and any medications — and that registry applies its current rules to your specific situation.
 The US donor program is administered under federal oversight through the HRSA Blood Stem Cell program, and joining begins with a health-history questionnaire precisely so eligibility is judged from real information rather than assumptions.

 This is the core of the reframe.
 You do not rule yourself out from the couch.
 You add yourself to the pool, hand the registry the facts, and let the people whose job it is to make this call make it.
 For the wider picture of who qualifies, see our overview of who can donate bone marrow and the conditions that genuinely disqualify you.